karthikeya9296/KOSMA/README.md

 Royalties: With Story Protocol's royalty management API, royalties are seamlessly distributed to relevant parties whenever the licensed content is used, enhancing the transparency and fairness of royalty payments.

 Disputes: The dispute resolution smart contracts provided by Story Protocol are utilized to address any conflicts that arise over creative IP, giving creators and licensees a fair process to resolve disputes.

 - **Sign Protocol**: Attestations for content ownership, licensing, and user verification.
+KOSMA integrates **Sign Protocol** to create, manage, and verify attestations for IP.
+By using schemas, attestations, and Sign Protocol's indexing services, we ensure the integrity and security of digital content.
+Additionally, our platform incorporates encrypted attestations, making it suitable for managing sensitive information.
+The platform is built to be transparent, secure, and completely on-chain, leveraging Sign Protocol's powerful tools for attestations.

+## Features
+- **Attestations**: Users can create, update, revoke, and manage attestations on-chain, ensuring authenticity and transparency.
+- **Encrypted Attestations**: The project supports encrypted attestations, allowing sensitive data to be securely shared on-chain.
+- **Schema Hooks**: The project leverages **Sign Protocol's schema hooks** to extend functionality, such as whitelisting attesters and managing permissions.
+- **Role-Based Access Control**: Built-in role-based access using AccessControl from OpenZeppelin to manage attester and manager permissions.
+## Integration with Sign Protocol
+The platform integrates with the **Sign Protocol SDK** to add attestations and schema hooks as part of the core functionality:
+1. **Attestations**: Attestations are created, updated, and revoked by authorized attesters.
+The attestation details include content hashes and encrypted data references.
+2. **Schema Hooks**: Schema hooks are triggered during attestation creation or whitelisting to extend the protocol and provide custom logic.
+3. **Encrypted Data**: Encrypted attestation data is stored securely and can be decrypted using key-sharing mechanisms, ensuring only authorized entities can access the information.

+## Smart Contract
+The project uses a Solidity smart contract to manage attestations on-chain:
+- **createAttestation()**: Creates a new attestation with a content hash and encrypted data reference.
+- **batchCreateAttestations()**: Creates multiple attestations in a single transaction.
+- **updateAttestation()**: Updates an existing attestation's content.
+- **revokeAttestation()**: Revokes an attestation, effectively deleting it from the blockchain.
+- **shareDecryptionKey()**: Shares an encrypted key to authorized entities for decryption purposes.

+## Requirements
+- **Sign Protocol SDK**: Integrated to use attestations, schemas, and indexing.
+- **OpenZeppelin**: Used for **AccessControl** and **ReentrancyGuard** for security features.
+- **Encryption and Decryption**: Implemented using off-chain methods for sharing keys securely.

 - **Superfluid**: Streaming payments for subscriptions and royalty payments.
 - **Circle USDC**: Stablecoin payments.
 - **XMTP**: Secure on-chain messaging for comments and notifications.